 Estimated percentage of fees – Stage 2 = 25%

-- Stage 3 – planning preparation and submission of agreed set of drawings.
+- Stage 3 – planning preparation and submission of an agreed set of drawings.
 A refining of the concept drawings into a final set of planning drawings will take place.
 Amalgamating consultant information and checking that the local council’s required information is submitted also takes place.
-Following the application through planning and a meeting to discuss post-planning should be booked in prior to the planning decision date.
+Following the application through planning and a meeting to discuss post-planning should be booked prior to the planning decision date.

 Estimated percentage of fees – Stage 3 = 20%

 - Stage 4 – prepare the technical information to form a building regulations submission along with construction information.
 Depending on the size and complexity of a project the level of information produced can vary.
 Standard information would be plans, detailed sections and elevations.
 Additional information may be electrical and lighting, heat and power, sustainable assessment, construction details, fixtures and finishes and landscaping.
-There is no limit to the amount of information that can be produced
+There is no limit to the amount of information that can be produced.

 Estimated percentage of fees – Stage 4 = 35%